-Social prescribing is a GP based service designed to assist people to explore ‘what matters to them’ and take a holistic approach to people’s health and wellbeing.
+Social prescribing is a GP based service designed to assist residents of the High Peak explore ‘what matters to them’ and take a holistic approach to people’s health and wellbeing.
 Each Social Prescriber Link Worker (SPLW) is trained to provide encouragement, motivation and connection for local people to local support, education, experiences and services, for a variety of topics.
 Social Prescribers give people time and help to research solutions to any problems that they identify.
 They connect people to local partners, self-help and community groups and agencies for practical, social, physical and emotional support.

 Help with these things is sometimes available through local authorities, charities, and local community organisations, but navigating this can often be overwhelming so we can support you with this.